wilecoyote2015/machma/README.md

 Machma is a lean, text-based task management tool for events and projects.
 It runs as a native desktop app (Electron) with no backend — all data lives in plain Markdown and JSON files on your local filesystem.

+Machma is a small weekend project to practice vibe coding.
+So most of the code is AI slop ;) At least, the Readme is not full of emoticons...

 ## Key Features

 - **Text-file based**: All project data is stored as `.md` and `.json` files.
 Edit them with any text editor, version-control with git, and use Machma's UI for visual management.